ehrishirajsharma/SwiftnessX/README.md

   To report a security-vulnerability within the app, please send us an email directly to security@swiftness.org

-  If issues are derieved from a 3rd-party module, also report to the person or team maintaining the module.
+  If issues are derived from a 3rd-party module, also report to the person or team maintaining the module.

 - **Bugs:**